 An Incomplete, or "I" grade, is given when a student is unable to complete the work for the course within the semester or term due to extenuating circumstances.
-The student contracts with the instructor to complete the additional work within a specific length of time which generally cannot exceed one year.
-Once the student completes the work, the instructor replaces the "I" with an earned grade.
+The student enters into an agreement with the instructor to complete the additional work within a specific length of time which generally cannot exceed one year.
+Once the student completes the work, the instructor replaces the "I" with an earned letter grade.
+34 CFR §668.34(a)(6).